 HOW CAN I LINK AN EXCEL TO INDESIGN?

-There are three approaches used widely for linking Excel with InDesign.
+There are three approaches used widely for linking Excel to InDesign.

 And then there is Pagination.
 Let’s look at a comparison table.